0liver-t/NeuroWorks_Toolbox/README.md

 - **Log Visualization**: Access local and remote logs for event tracking and diagnostics.
 - **Port Monitoring**: Tools to test and verify the status of critical network ports.
-- **Connection Management**: Interfaces for monitoring and managing active connections.
-- **Customizable UI**: Templates and styles to tailor the application's appearance.
 - **Multilingual Support**: Multiple languages supported for international use.

 ## 🛠️ Installation